Want a twist in your regular Maggi? Then try this delicious and spicy Peri Peri Maggi (vegetarian).

 Peri Peri is a popular spice mix that is prepared with a combination of whole spices, garlic, sugar, and salt.
-It has garlicky, spicy, lemony, and tangy flavors, that make the Maggi irresistible.
+It has garlicky, spicy, lemony, and tangy flavors, making the Maggi irresistible.
 I often make this version when we get bored of our usual Maggi.
 It is easy, quick, and tastes so delightful.

 Peri Peri Maggi tastes heavenly during monsoons or winters with a hot cup of masala chai or filter coffee.

-You can easily double or triple the recipe if making it for a crowd.
+You can easily double or triple the recipe for a crowd.

 Maggi – I used classic Maggi Masala to make this recipe.
 They are easily available at all Indian grocery stores in different size packs.
 Amazon also sells Maggi online in the US.
 You will also need the tastemaker that comes inside the Maggie packets.

 Butter – Making this dish in butter gives it a rich flavor.
 You can totally make it in any cooking of your choice.

 Peri-Peri Spice Mix – This spice mix is easily available in any grocery store.
 You can also order it online.

 Veggies – I like to add onions and bell peppers for a nice crunch.
 You can also add more vegetables, such as broccoli, mushrooms, corn, green beans, baby corn, etc.